GerritCodeReview/plugins_code-owners/resources/Documentation/config-faqs.md

-* Use the `--debug` option of the [List Code Owners](rest-api.html#list-code-owners-for-path-in-branch) REST endpoints to get debug logs included into the response.
+* Use the `--debug` option of the [List Code Owners](rest-api.html#list-code-owners-for-path-in-branch) REST endpoints to get debug logs included into the response (requires the caller to be host administrator or have the [Check Code Owner capability](rest-api.html#checkCodeOwner)).
-* Check the code owner config files for issues by calling the [Check Code Owner Config File REST endpoint](rest-api.html#check-code-owner-config-files)
+* Check the code owner config files for issues by calling the [Check Code Owner Config File REST endpoint](rest-api.html#check-code-owner-config-files).
-* Check the code ownership of a user for a certain path by calling the [Check Code Owner REST endpoint](rest-api.html#check-code-owner) (requires the caller to be host administrator or have the [Check Code Owner capability](rest-api.html#checkCodeOwner))
+* Check the code ownership of a user for a certain path by calling the [Check Code Owner REST endpoint](rest-api.html#check-code-owner) (requires the caller to be host administrator or have the [Check Code Owner capability](rest-api.html#checkCodeOwner)).

 Bugs with the @PLUGIN@ plugin should be filed as issues for the Gerrit team, but only after other causes have been excluded.